tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   X_test_scaled = X_scaler.transform(X_test)
   ```

-Recall to students that the target data is not scaled since it contains the classes that you want to predict with the decision tree.
+Recall to students that the target data is not scaled, since it contains the classes that you want to predict with the decision tree.

 * Once the data is scaled, the decision tree model is created and fitted with the training data.